hamodikk/CNN_Typology/README.md

 All processes, including dataset generation, preprocessing, CNN setup, training and evaluation is within this [jupyter notebook](dataset_generation_and_CNN.ipynb)

+## Methods

+The project follows a multi-stage pipeline:

+1. **Tile Generation**: Sentinel-2 RGB imagery from Google Earth Engine is clipped into 512x512m tiles over Chicago, saved locally at 10m resolution.
+2. **Automated Labeling**: Using `osmnx`, land use and amenity labels are assigned to each tile based on spatial intersection with OpenStreetMap vector data.
+3. **Dataset Preprocessing**: Images are normalized and center-cropped to 48×48 pixels, and paired with typology and multi-label amenity tags.
+4. **Model Training**: A custom CNN is trained jointly on typology (single-label) and amenity (multi-label) outputs, using cross-entropy and binary cross-entropy losses.

 ## Results

 - **Typology accuracy**: ~56% on validation set